jtcanty/py-fionaviewer/README.md

 # py-fionaviewer
-A PyQt application for analyzing single molecule time-series data.
+A PyQt application for analyzing noisy single-molecule time-series data.